MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/revalue-payments-tied-2-index-rate.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-This topic describes the adjustment to lease liability and right-of-use asset (ROU) that arises from changes in variable lease payments because of a change in the index rate.
+This topic describes the adjustment to lease liability and right-of-use asset (ROU) that results from changes in variable lease payments because of a change in the index rate.
 The lease liability and ROU assets will be adjusted to account for the new payment amounts.
 Under US GAAP ASC 842, only the variable payments will change when payments increase or decrease because of a change in the index rate, unless there are additional changes to cash flows, such as a change in lease terms that's related to interest rates.
-For more information, refer to ASC 842-10-55-225 and IFRS 16 paragraph 42(b).
+For more information, see ASC 842-10-55-225 and IFRS 16 paragraph 42(b).

 ## Adjust lease payments